Mac Code Signing

 You can find out more about the Apple Developer Program here:

-Once you have joined, you can create your own certificates using the Developer Certificate Utility at the Mac Dev Center.
-The steps are a bit involved, but essentially you will request a Developer ID certificate using the Developer Certificate Utility.
+Once you have joined, you can create your own certificates using the Certificates, Identifiers & Profiles page of the Apple Developer site.
+The steps are a bit involved, but essentially you will request a Developer ID certificate from this page.

-The Utility then walks you through the process of starting KeyChain Access and downloading and uploading files until you have the certificate installed.
+When you choose to create a new Mac certificate (Developer or Distribution), you are walked through the process of starting Keychain Access and downloading and uploading files until you have the certificate installed.
 It's a little tedious, but relatively straightforward.

 That's the hard part.
 With the certificate installed, you can now use it to code sign any of your applications.
 You do this using the Terminal command codesign (pronounced "code sign").